A night market in Taipei with a blue color filter

 Our summit’s venue, the TICC, is located in the heart of the city and offers a wide variety of accommodation options to suit all budget, accessibility, and group size needs.

-For your convenience, we’ve secured room blocks at the following hotels located nearby the TICC, and accessible by walking, public transportation, and car:
+Check below a few hotels located nearby the TICC, and accessible by walking, public transportation, and car:

 Grand Hyatt Taipei